-We’ll also introduce the Wise Business multi-currency Mastercard as a smart alternative to a corporate card from your normal bank - especially if you travel for work.
+We’ll also introduce the Wise for business account and card as a smart alternative to a corporate card from your normal bank.

-A corporate card is issued to an employee through their company, and used for allowable expenses like business travel and hotel costs.
-Using a corporate card means that an employee doesn’t need to pay business expenses upfront from their own money - making it easier to manage their personal finances.
+A corporate card is issued to an employee through their company and can be used for allowable expenses like business travel and hotel costs.
+Using a corporate card means that an employee doesn’t need to pay business expenses upfront from their own pocket and expense it later — making it easier to manage their personal finances.

 Different types of cards are available for business use.
 You’ll find business credit cards intended for smaller businesses and sole proprietors, as well as corporate credit cards which are intended for large, well established businesses with multiple card holders.

-Other companies may opt for a business debit card, such as the Wise Business multi-currency Mastercard.
-A debit card allows users to spend up to the balance held, while avoiding interest and penalty fees - and the Wise business card also cuts international transaction and currency conversion costs.
+Other companies may opt for a business debit card, such as the Wise for business multi-currency Mastercard.
+A debit card allows users to spend up to the balance held, while avoiding interest and penalty fees — and the Wise business card also cuts international transaction and currency conversion costs.

 Whether or not you need a corporate card — and the type of card which might work for you — will depend on your business type and size.

-If you have employees who regularly incur business expenses, and then need to be reimbursed, offering corporate cards, small business credit cards, or another solution such as a business debit card, can be a real morale boost.
+If you have employees who regularly incur business expenses that need to be reimbursed, offering corporate cards, small business credit cards, or another solution such as a business debit card, can make the whole process more efficient.
 It means your staff are never out of pocket for their business spending, and avoids long waits for reimbursement.